clemence5/clemence5.github.io/_posts/2019-09-10-absenteeism.md

 # The dataset will be uploaded on GitHub on the link below
 ### Loading the dataset:
-We begin by importing the relevant libraries: `numpy`, which allows us to work with numbers and manipulate arrays with ease, and `pandas`, which is designed for working with `*pa*nel *da*ta`.
+We begin by importing the relevant libraries: `numpy`, which allows us to work with numbers and manipulate arrays with ease, and `pandas`, which is designed for working with *pa*nel *da*ta.

 ```python
 import numpy as np  # For array manipulation